Part II

 Common ways of transmission

-Indirect Transmission, in this case, the spread of the infection occurs through an source called, vehicles, fomites, or, vectors.
-These terms require the use of some definitions starting with , which is the medium that contains the infection agent.
+Indirect Transmission, in this case, the spread of the infection occurs through an intermediate source called, vehicles, fomites, or, vectors.
+These terms require the use of some definitions starting with vehicle, which is the medium that contains the infection agent.
 Examples of vehicles include used needles contaminated with blood, which is common among IV substance users, or, in the case of needles accidentally contaminated with hepatitis.
 Another common example of a vehicle is contaminated water.

 Image Source: Indian Journal of Health Sciences and Biomedical Research KLEU and Pinterest |

-Other forms of Indirect transmission, , in this situation, the disease is spread via droplets when a person sneezes, coughs, or talks, spraying microscopic pathogens.
+Other forms of Indirect transmission, airborne, in this situation, the disease is spread via droplets when a person sneezes, coughs, or talks, spraying microscopic pathogens.
 It can also happens when dust particles are spread by fans in abandoned buildings.

 ‘Airborne transmission,’ image from Wikimedia, Licensed CC BY 4.0 International. |